Guide d'audit et de mise en œuvre des Normes Universelles de Gestion de la Performance Sociale et Environnementale

 Example: The field staff in collections is encouraged to refer to clients as “clients with late loans” instead of “delinquent clients” in order to avoid the negative connotations and disdain associated with this word.

-Specify how staff are trained on privacy and data security policies (how to talk to clients about privacy and confidentiality, how to keep client information safe, how to keep IT passwords safe).
+Providers must train all new and existing employees on (I) its confidentiality and data sharing policies, (2) fraud risks, identification, and reporting, and (3) on how to communicate with clients on data privacy and data security policies (how to talk to clients about privacy and confidentiality, how to keep client information safe, how to keep IT passwords safe).

 Resources for indicator 5.C.2.2